Duo Central is a cloud-hosted portal that your users can visit to get access to all of your organization's applications and links.

 Next to "Permitted Groups" you can use Duo groups to control which users see a bookmark.
 By default all users will can see a bookmark but you can restrict this by click Display only to permitted groups and then choosing which groups should be able to see the bookmark.

 Once you've made all your changes, click Save at the top of the screen.
-You'll be returned to the Duo Central "Tiles" tab.
+You'll return to the Duo Central "Tiles" tab.

 On the Duo Central "Tiles" tab find the tile you'd like to edit and click Edit under the "Actions" column.
 You'll be taken to a new page.